This medicine is subject to additional monitoring in Australia. This will allow quick

 CONTRAVE is a blue, biconvex, round tablet with "NB-890" on one side.
 It is available

-in blisters in a pack size of 112 tablets.
+in blisters in pack sizes of 28 (starter pack) and 112 tablets.

 Each CONTRAVE tablet contains the following active ingredients: naltrexone hydrochloride